sils-webinfo/accelerando/Readme.md

     difficulty- Applied to a SPAN tag.
 This gives the difficulty of the piece. genre- Applied to a SPAN tag.
 This gives the genre of the work. instrumentation- Applied to a SPAN tag.
-This gives the instrumentation of the piece. metronome- Applied to a SPAN tag.
+This gives the instrumentation of the piece. listCycles- Applied to a UL tag.
+A list of cycles.
+It may have one or more LI.class="oneCycle" descendant elements. listPieces - Applied to a UL tag.
+A list of pieces.
+It may have one or more LI.class="onePiece" descendant elements. metronome- Applied to a SPAN tag.
 This gives the metronome marking of a piece. mood- Applied to a SPAN tag.
 This gives the mood of the piece. numberWiOpus - Applied to a SPAN tag.
-This gives the number of the piece within its corresponding opus. opusNumber- Applied to a SPAN tag.
+This gives the number of the piece within its corresponding opus. oneCycle - Applied to a LI tag.
+A single cycle. onePiece- Applied to a LI tag.
+A single piece. opusNumber- Applied to a SPAN tag.
 This gives the opus number of musical composition. originalKey- Applied to a SPAN tag.
 This gives the original key of the piece. originalLanguage- Applied to a SPAN tag.
 This gives the original language of the work.